Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Modifier argument is fully shadowed by function argument.
+Modifier argument is fully shadowed by a function argument.
 Note: Function arguments that are named `this` or that start with `this.` are not reachable as they are shadowed by the `this` keyword.

 ```